nixworks/public/news/2012/03/19/index.md

 Opposition supporters demonstrate against President Mohammed Waheed Hassan, who they say took power in a coup.

 ### [The President of East Timor Jose Ramos-Horta concedes defeat in the East Timorese presidential election with Taur Matan Ruak and Francisco Guterres likely to contest a runoff in April. ](/news/2012/03/19/the-president-of-east-timor-josa-c-ramos-horta-concedes-defeat-in-the-east-timorese-presidential-election-with-taur-matan-ruak-and-francisco.md)
-_Context: 2012, Francisco Guterres, José Ramos-Horta, President, Taur Matan Ruak_
+_Context: 2012, Francisco Guterres, Jose Ramos-Horta, President, Taur Matan Ruak_

 ### [Tonga is in mourning following the death of King George Tupou V. ](/news/2012/03/19/tonga-is-in-mourning-following-the-death-of-king-george-tupou-v.md)
 The South Pacific nation of Tonga is in mourning following the death of its king, George Tupou V, at the age of 63.